-PHARMACOKINETICS.
-Rifampicin: Rifampicin is readily absorbed from the gastrointestinal tract and peak plasma concentrations of about 7 to 10 ug per mL have been reported 2 to 4 hours after a dose of 600mg, although there may be considerable interindividual variation.
+PHARMACOKINETICS: Rifampicin: Rifampicin is readily absorbed from the gastrointestinal tract and peak plasma concentrations of about 7 to 10 μg per mL have been reported 2 to 4 hours after a dose of 600mg, although there may be considerable interindividual variation.
 Food may reduce and delay absorption.
 Rifampicin is approximately 80% bound to plasma proteins.
 It is widely distributed in body tissues and fluids and diffusion into the CSF is increased when the meninges are inflamed.
 Rifampicin crosses the placenta and is distributed into breast milk.
 Half-lives for rifampicin have been reported to range initially from 2 to 5 hours, the longest elimination times occurring after the largest doses, However, as rifampicin induces its own metabolism elimination time may decrease by up to 40% during the first 2 weeks, resulting in half-lives of about 1 to 3 hours.
 The half-life is prolonged in patients with liver disease.
 Rifampicin is rapidly metabolized in the liver mainly to active 25-O-deacetyrifampicin; rifampicin and deacetylrifampicin are excreted in the bile.
 Deacetylation diminishes intestinal reabsorption and increases faecal excretion, although significant enterohepatic circulation still takes place.
 About 60% of a dose eventually appears in the feces.
 The amount excreted in the urine increases with increasing doses and up to 30% of a dose of 900 mg may be excreted in the urine, about half of it within 24 hours.
-The metabolite formylrifampicin is also excreted in the urine, la patients with impaired renal function the half-life of rifampicin is not prolonged at doses of 600mg or less.
+The metabolite formylrifampicin is also excreted in the urine.
+In patients with impaired renal function the half-life of rifampicin is not prolonged at doses of 600mg or less.

+Ethambutol - About 80% of an oral dose of ethambutol is absorbed from the gastrointestinal tract, and the remainder appears in the feces unchanged.
+Absorption is not significantly impaired by food.
+After a single dose of 25mg per kg bodyweight, peak plasma concentrations of up to 5 $\mu$ g per mL appear within 4 hours, and are less than 1 $\mu$ g per mL by 24 hours.
 Ethambutol is distributed to most tissues, including the lungs, kidneys and erythrocytes.
 If diffuses into the CSF when the meninges are inflamed.
 It has been reported to cross the placenta and is distributed into breast milk.
-The elimination half-life following oral administration is about 3 to 4 hours.
+The elimination half-life following oral administration is about 3 to 4 hours. administration is about 3 to 4 hours.
 Ethambutol is partially metabolized in the liver to the aldehyde and dicarboxylic acid derivatives which are inactive and then excreted in the urine.
 Most of a dose appears in the urine within 24 hours as unchanged drug and 8 to 15% as the inactive metabolites.
 About 20% of the dose is excreted unchanged in the feces.
 Although the absorption of ethambutol is not generally regarded as being impaired by food, a study in 14 healthy subjects suggested that administration with a high fat meal or an antacid could delay absorption and reduce the maximum plasma concentration.
-CAUTION:Foods, Drugs, Devices and Cosmetics Act prohibits dispensing without prescription.
-USE IN PREGNANCY AND LACTATION: There are no adequate and well-controlled studies from the use of rifampicin, isoniazid, pyrazinamide and ethambutol on pregnancy and the fetus.
-Thus, these drugs should be used during pregnancy only if the benefit justifies the potential risk to the fetus.